• Skip to content

 About black eyes

-The most common cause of a black eye is a blow to the eye or nose.
-This can happen if children bump into something or something hits them.
+The most common cause of a black eye is a blow to the bones around the eye socket or nose.
+This can happen if your child bumps into something or something hits them.

 This can damage the sensitive tissues around the eye and lead to bleeding under the skin, which causes swelling and bruising.